zohaib2002/cowin-clone/README.md

 # CoWin India clone

-This project is deployed on GitHub Pages.
+This project is deployed on Netlify.
-See it in action: https://zohaib2002.github.io/cowin-clone
+See it in action: https://pedantic-jackson-3ea425.netlify.app/